Big Sean Debuts On ‘SNL’ With ‘Sunday Morning Jetpack’ Song Performance From Upcoming ‘I Decided’ Album

 Last night, hip-hop star Big Sean made his official Saturday Night Live debut, unveiling a brand new song along with performing one of his previously released hits.
 The newest track “Sunday Morning Jetpack” features lyrics praising his late grandparents.
 In addition, he wowed the viewers with “Bounce Back” also from the rapper’s upcoming album I Decided.
 In addition to performing on SNL, Big Sean also recently stopped by Jimmy Fallon’s late night talk show to discuss the concept for the new album due out in early February.

-In a report via The Boombox on Sunday, Big Sean performed two songs for his first-time time appearance on the SNL stage Saturday night.
+In a report via the Boombox on Sunday, Big Sean performed two songs for his first-time time appearance on the SNL stage Saturday night.
 First, he performed his hit song “Bounce Back” first, which included LED screens made to look like the Detroit skyline and a smoke-filled stage.
 He later performed a new song from his soon-to-be-released album called “Sunday Morning Jetpack.”
 While “Bounce Back” talks about bouncing back from a bad night the next day, “Sunday Morning Jetpack” was more of a touching tribute song.
 The latest release is described as “an ode to his late grandmother and grandfather.”

 In the freshly-debuted “Sunday Morning Jetpack” song lyrics from Genius.com, Sean raps, “You the reason I ever touched my first Franklin/Fast forward I’m at Kayne’s crib with Kirk Franklin.”
 The song also touches upon the concepts of strength, faith, and preserving in tough times.
 As Sean mentions in the lyrics, “Ain’t been to church in a while/But it ain’t just about how you praise him in the building/It’s about how you praisin’ him while you out.”
 Big Sean’s performance of the song can be seen in the video below.